First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Optimal Control Problem

-{\bf Acknowledgements:} M. T. Mohan would like to thank the Department of Science and Technology (DST), India for Innovation in Science Pursuit for Inspired Research (INSPIRE) Faculty Award (IFA17-MA110) and Indian Institute of Technology Roorkee, for providing stimulating scientific environment and resources.
+{\bf Acknowledgements:} M. T. Mohan would like to thank the Department of Science and Technology (DST), India for Innovation in Science Pursuit for Inspired Research (INSPIRE) Faculty Award (IFA17-MA110).
+The author sincerely would like to thank the reviewers for their valuable comments and suggestions.